 For More Info

-Chris Chisholm is founder and co-owner of Wolf Camp and the Wolf College.
-Check out his other blog posts including the Top 10 Wild Edible Food Plants.
-For training on wild edibles, wilderness survival, and more, check out these programs:
+Chris Chisholm is founder and co-owner of Wolf Camp & School of Natural Science.
+Check out his other blog posts including the Top 10 Wild Edible Food Plants. or in-depth learning, join our Weekly Online Classes: